Su-HackZ/Cassandra/README.md

-# Cassandra
+# Configure a Multi-Node Cluster with Cassandra
-Setup Multi Node cluster